sjmeunier/sjmeunier.github.io/_posts/2020-03-22-the-whisky-diaries-a-few-winter-warmers.md

 It has been a while since I posted some whisky updates.
 Over the last winter, I have enjoyed a few new whiskies, while enjoying relaxed evenings out with my wife.
 It will probably be a while before this happens again, due to the lockdowns with the Corona virus.

 ### Scapa Skiren Single Malt
-From the Orkney islands, this oak-aged whisky had a gentle alluring nose with hints of fresh citrus, follwoed by a fruity aftertaste with a bit of a herby note.
+From the Orkney islands, this oak-aged whisky had a gentle alluring nose with hints of fresh citrus, followed by a fruity aftertaste with a bit of a herby note.
 It as silky smooth, and enjoyed it very much.
 <!-- more -->

 ### Aberfeldy 12 Year Old Single Malt